ilang-dev/i/README.md

 𝚒-expressions
 ---

-𝚒-expressions are similar to einsum notation but without the implicit summation.
+𝚒-expressions look similar to einsum notation but do not perform implicit summation.
+They apply a _single_ scalar operation over a multidimensional domain defined by single-character indices.
+This forms a simple tensor operation, either pointwise or reduction or reshape.
+These expressions are then compbined to form more complex operations.
 Here is a matrix multiply implemented with 𝚒's Python front-end:

 ```python
 i("ik*kj~ijk") >> i("+ijk~ij")